 Robust testing of RONOZYME WX in a variety of layer diets has demonstrated a significant overall improvement in bird productivity, such as an increase in egg production (2-3%) and egg mass (+2-4%).
 RONOZYME WX also generated a significant reduction in FCR (-2% - 4.5%) and gave a significant decrease in dirty eggs (-14% to -17%).

 When incorporated into lactating sow diets, RONOZYME WX has been shown to significantly reduce bodyweight and backfat losses.
 Results are associated with an increased feed intake during lactation and better nutrient digestibility with consequent reduction in tissue mobilization.
 Trials with different diet compositions in leading European experimental facilities showed significant (P<0.001) increases in Apparent Total Tract Digestibility (ATTD) % of dry matter, organic matter & gross energy (+3% to 4%) and up to a 60% reduction in weekly body weight loss.

 RONOZYME WX also meets the highest manufacturing quality standards, being an exceptional heat-stable xylanase available in liquid and powder form.
 A state-of-the-art Coated Thermo (CT) stable product formulation is used for protecting the powder form.
 It is free-flowing and dust-free, ensuring minimum loss of activity during feed manufacture and making it suitable for most feed production processes.

-Improving digestibility of the cereal fraction of the diet is key to optimizing performance and improving sustainability of animal production.
-DSM’s leading xylanase RONOZYME WX has consistently delivered outstanding performance in broilers, piglets and swine for both growing and finishing phases.
+Improving digestibility of the cereal fraction of the diet is key to optimizing performance and improving sustainability of animal production. dsm-firmenich’s leading xylanase RONOZYME WX has consistently delivered outstanding performance in broilers, piglets and swine for both growing and finishing phases.
 With approval for use in laying hens and lactating sows these benefits can now be replicted in all major monogastric species.

 23 September 2020